baaihealth/opi/README.md

 </div>

-- **A data example of OPI:**
+- **An example of OPI taining data:**
 ```
 instruction:
-    Can you generate the UniProtKB keywords for the given protein sequence?
+    What is the EC classification of the input protein sequence based on its biological function?
 input:
-    MYLRKISAPLMTMLLLNGCAYIPHKPLVDGTTSAQPAPASAPLPNGSIFQTVQPMNYGYQPLFEDRRPRNIGDTLTITLQENVSASKSSSANASRNGTSSFGVTTAPRYLDGLLGNGRADMEITGDNTFGGKGGANANNTFSGTITVTVDQVLANGNLHVVGEKQIAINQGTEFIRFSGVVNPRTISGSNSVTSTQVADARIEYVGNGYINEAQTMGWLQRFFLNVSPY
-Output:
-    Bacterial flagellum; Cell outer membrane; Lipoprotein; Membrane; Palmitate; Reference proteome; Signal
+    MGLVSSKKPDKEKPIKEKDKGQWSPLKVSAQDKDAPPLPPLVVFNHLTPPPPDEHLDEDKHFVVALYDYTAMNDRDLQMLKGEKLQVLKGTGDWWLARS
+    LVTGREGYVPSNFVARVESLEMERWFFRSQGRKEAERQLLAPINKAGSFLIRESETNKGAFSLSVKDVTTQGELIKHYKIRCLDEGGYYISPRITFPSL
+    QALVQHYSKKGDGLCQRLTLPCVRPAPQNPWAQDEWEIPRQSLRLVRKLGSGQFGEVWMGYYKNNMKVAIKTLKEGTMSPEAFLGEANVMKALQHERLV
+    RLYAVVTKEPIYIVTEYMARGCLLDFLKTDEGSRLSLPRLIDMSAQIAEGMAYIERMNSIHRDLRAANILVSEALCCKIADFGLARIIDSEYTAQEGAK
+    FPIKWTAPEAIHFGVFTIKADVWSFGVLLMEVVTYGRVPYPGMSNPEVIRNLERGYRMPRPDTCPPELYRGVIAECWRSRPEERPTFEFLQSVLEDFYT
+    ATERQYELQP
+output:
+    2.7.10.2
 ```

 ## OPI dataset release